List of football stadiums in France

 The following lists of football stadiums in France are ordered by capacity.
 Currently association football stadiums with a capacity of 5,000 or more are included.

+Stadiums with a capacity of at least 20,000

-French football stadiums below 20,000 capacity
+Stadiums below 20,000 capacity

+Stadiums with a capacity of at least 10,000 are included.

-French football stadiums below 10,000 capacity
+Stadiums below 10,000 capacity

 Stadiums with a capacity of at least 5,000 are included.